StackStorm/st2contrib/README.md

 Name | Description
 ---- | -----------
-create_container | Create a new storage container. create_vm | Create a new VM.
-delete_container | Delete a storage container.
-delete_object | Delete an object.
-destroy_vm | Destroy a VM.
-list_container_objects | List storage objects for the provided container. list_containers | List storage containers. list_vms | List available VMs.
-reboot_vm | Reboot a running VM.
-upload_file | Upload a file to the provided container.
+create_container | Create a new storage container. create_linked_resource_url | Create a new ARM Linked Resource from a URI. create_resource | Create a new ARM Generic Resource. create_vm | Create a new VM. delete_container | Delete a storage container. delete_object | Delete an object. destroy_vm | Destroy a VM. list_container_objects | List storage objects for the provided container. list_containers | List storage containers. list_resource_groups | List ARM resource group names list_vms | List available VMs. reboot_vm | Reboot a running VM. upload_file | Upload a file to the provided container.